Shopify/shopify-app-js/packages/apps/shopify-api/docs/guides/test-helpers.md

 ## setUpValidSession()

 `setUpValidSession()` creates a fake but valid [Session](./session-storage.md#what-data-is-in-a-session-object) to use in testing.
 The function parameter is used to define the properties of the Session object.
 All Session properties are optional except `shop`.
-A companion helper method, `getShop()`, is exported to help generate a fake shop URL for the required `shop` property.
+A companion helper method, `getShopValue()`, is exported to help generate a fake shop URL for the required `shop` property.

 ```ts
 import prisma from '~/db.server';